Is Your Imposter Syndrome Holding You Back From Being Successful?

 With this in mind, it’s understandable why many people in high-pressure positions such as doctors, scientists, celebrities, and even CEOs like myself and many of East Tenth Group’s clients feel these pangs of fear and panic.
 Even though we may accolades and success, we continue to believe that we are undeserving of our achievements.

 Impostor Syndrome and “CEO Guilt”

 One of the biggest challenges faced by a CEO who struggles with Impostor Syndrome is the magnitude of every decision they make.
-Self-doubt causes every choice to feels more serious and negative than in reality.
+Self-doubt causes every choice to feel more serious and negative than in reality.

 Let’s look at an example faced by one of our previous clients: a CEO who was struggling with the guilt of laying off a large number of employees.
-As a result of their Impostor Syndrome this individual was plagued by doubts such as:
+As a result of their Impostor Syndrome, this individual was plagued by doubts such as:

 - Would I have been able to save these jobs if I’d been a better CEO?

 - Do I still deserve to have my job when I don’t deserve it?

 - Is the company failing because of my incompetence?